Kaamelott: Historical and traditional content

-Like all Arthurian stories, Kaamelott twists history as well, and adds its own view of where Arthur came from and what his reign means.
-Roman Britain had contributed armies, generals, and maybe an emperor to the Roman empire; but in Kaamelott, Britain is an aggregate of kingdoms which perceives Rome as an occupying force and Arthur perhaps as a Pétain for having made peace with the Romans.
-The enemies of the historical Britons in the 5th century were the Picts to the north, the Irish (aka the Scots), and the north-Germanic tribes (Angles, Saxons, and Jutes) who had originally been brought in as mercenaries to fight the Picts.
-Arthur enters history as the victor of twelve battles of the British against the Saxons and is also often depicted fighting the Picts and the Scots in the north.
+Like all Arthurian stories, Kaamelott twists history as well and adds its own view of where Arthur came from and what his reign means.
+Roman Britain had contributed armies, generals, and maybe an emperor to the Roman empire, but in Kaamelott, Britain is an aggregate of kingdoms that perceives Rome as an occupying force and Arthur perhaps as a Pétain for having made peace with the Romans.
+The enemies of the historical Britons in the 5th century were the Picts to the north, the Irish (aka the Scots), and the north Germanic tribes (Angles, Saxons, and Jutes) who had originally been brought in as mercenaries to fight the Picts.
+Arthur enters history as the victor of 12 battles between the British and the Saxons and is also often depicted fighting the Picts and the Scots in the north.
 Astier's Arthur, by contrast, apparently stays close to his fortress Kaamelott, where he is attacked by Angles and Saxons but also by Attila and his Hun, Burgundians, Ostrogoths, Vandals, Vikings, Visigoths—just about every "barbarian" people that was on the move in Europe then (though Attila was active earlier and the Vikings later), except for the Franks, ancestors of the French (though a historically Frankish leader, Chlodoric, does lead "barbarians" against Arthur).
-The Picts, however, represented by Arthur's mother-in-law Séli, and the Irish, represented by a federated king, are Arthur's allies in Kaamelott.
+The Picts, however, represented by Arthur's mother-in-law, Séli, and the Irish, represented by a federated king, are Arthur's allies in Kaamelott.
 The geopolitics of Kaamelott resembles that of the comic book world of Asterix—a small, primitive "Celtic" society with its druid, warrior, and secret weapon, persisting on the edges of the Roman Empire—more than traditional English or American versions of the Arthur story.